fatmaaldaly/3-Pages-Store/README.md

 A LockOverlay appears, requiring biometric/passcode unlock to resume.

 Category screen:
 I implemented a dropdown list for the categories.
-When you press on a category, it opens the Category Screen showing only products from that category.
+When a user presses on a category, it opens the Category Screen showing only products from that category.

 Superadmin